alapanme/Cypress-Automation/readme.md

 # How to Start
 1. Clone the project
 2. `npm i` - Install all the dependencies
-3. Run `npm test` to execute the tests in Test Runner | Run `npx cypress run` to execute the tests in CLI.
+3. Run `npm test` to execute the tests in Test Runner | Run `npx cypress run` to execute the tests in CLI
+4. To create HTML reports execute first `npm run test:cli` and then `npm run create:html:report`

 # Articles on Cypress
 - [How to Install Cypress](https://testersdock.com/how-to-install-cypress/)